junxit/us-congress-bills-119/metadata.md

 - 2025-05-07 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 266 - 153 (Roll no. 120). (text of amendment in the nature of a substitute: CR H1891)
 - 2025-05-07 — Rule provides for consideration of H.R.
 276 and H.R.
 881. The resolution provides for consideration of H.R.
 276 and H.R.
 881 under a closed rule with one hour of debate and one motion to recommit on each bill.
 - 2025-05-07 — The previous question was ordered pursuant to the rule.
+- 2025-05-08 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.